Skip to main navigation Skip to search Skip to main content

 Professor McVeigh is the Dean and Head of School of Clinical Therapies and Head of the Discipline of Physiotherapy, University College Cork (UCC).
 Before joining UCC in 2017, Professor McVeigh was a member of faculty at Ulster University.
 Professor McVeigh obtained a BSc (Hons) Physiotherapy from Ulster University in 1992.
 He was employed by NHS as a staff grade then senior physiotherapist before specialising in the rehabilitation of long-term musculoskeletal conditions.
 In 1999 Professor McVeigh was appointed to one of the first joint clinical-academic posts in physiotherapy in the North of Ireland.
 Professor McVeigh was subsequently appointed as a Lecturer in Physiotherapy at Ulster University in 2003.
 Professor McVeigh is a Senior Fellow of the Higher Education Academy and a Visiting Professor at Ulster University.

-Professor McVeigh's optimistic outlook is demonstrated by the fact that he was the physiotherapist with the Co.
+Professor McVeigh's optimistic outlook and faith in the future is demonstrated by the fact that he was the physiotherapist with the Co.
 Down Senior Hurling team for 10 years!

 Research Interests